nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-support.md

 The plugin may collect some or all of the following global and namespace-specific information:

-* k8s version, nodes information, and CRDs
+* k8s version, nodes information, and Custom Resources (kubectl describe output)
 * Pods' logs
 * list of Pods, events, ConfigMaps, Services, Deployments, Daemonsets, StatefulSets, ReplicaSets, and Leases
 * k8s metrics